 Both the development and the evaluation datasets from the NIST RT-04S evaluation were used.
 The data were collected at four different sites, including CMU, ICSI, LDC, and NIST [6][7][8][9].
 The development dataset consists of 8 meetings, two per site.
 Ten minute excerpts of each meeting were transcribed.
 The evaluation dataset also consists of 8 meetings, two per site.
 Eleven minute excerpts of each meeting were selected for testing.
 All of the acoustic data used in this work is of 16kHz, 16-bit quality.
-Table 1 gives a detailed description of the RT-04S development dataset, on which we subsequently report detailed performance numbers. "cMic" is the type of close-talking microphone used and "#dMic" is the number of distant microphones provided for each meeting.
-"L' stands for lapel and "H" stands for headset.
+Table 1 gives a detailed description of the RT-04S development dataset, on which we report detailed performance numbers. "cMic" is the type of close-talking microphones used and "#dMic" is the number of distant microphones provided for each meeting.
 The final speaker diarization performance and speech recognition performance on the RT-04S evaluation dataset is also presented.